 We are committed to maintaining strong governance practices and believe that our shareholders are best served by an independent, diverse, well-functioning Board with an appropriate balance between continuity and fresh perspective.
-In December 2018, the Board appointed Stephen R. Howe, Jr., former U.S. Chairman and Managing Partner and Americas Area Managing Partner of Ernst & Young, as a new Board member, further contributing to the diversity in experience, attributes and skills of our Board.
 Below, we highlight our key corporate governance practices and policies:

-Board of Directors Current Size of Board 13 directors Current Director Independence 92% of our directors are independent (12 out of 13).
-Our Corporate Governance Principles require two-thirds of our directors to be independent Lead Independent Director ("Lead Director") William L. Kimsey Standing Board Committees Audit Committee, Nominating and Corporate Governance Committee, Safety, Environment and Health Committee, and Talent and Compensation Committee Board Committee Independence All Board committees consist entirely of independent directors Director Attendance All directors attended at least 75% of Board and applicable Board committee meetings Executive Sessions Our independent directors regularly meet in executive session without management present, which the Lead Director presides Board Evaluation Process On an annual basis, the Nominating and Corporate Governance Committee oversees an evaluation of Board and Board committee performance Board Refreshment 4 of 12 non-management directors joined the Board within the last 6 years CEO Succession Planning Overseen by the Talent and Compensation Committee, in consultation with the CEO.
-The Talent and Compensation Committee reports at least annually to full Board Financial Expertise 4 "audit committee financial experts" on our Audit Committee Rights of Shareholders Annual Election of Directors Yes Voting for Directors Majority of votes cast Right to Call Special Meetings Shareholders with at least 50% of the outstanding shares can call Special Meetings Advisory Say-on-Pay Vote Annual Poison Pill No Compensation Accountability Equity Ownership Guidelines CEO - 8x salary Other named executive officers ("NEOs") - 5x salary Board of Directors - 3x annual cash retainer Share Holding Requirements Officers who have not reached target equity ownership during the applicable compliance period must retain at least 50% of net after-tax shares received upon vesting and exercise of awards until target reached Hedging of Company Securities Prohibited for all employees and members of the Board of Directors Clawback Provisions Equity and annual incentive plans permit recoupment in case of a restatement for material non-compliance with financial reporting requirements
+Board of Directors Current Size of Board 12 directors Current Director Independence 75% of our directors are independent (9 out of 12).
+Our Corporate Governance Principles require two-thirds of our directors to be independent Lead Independent Director ("Lead Director") William L. Kimsey Standing Board Committees Audit Committee, Nominating and Corporate Governance Committee, Safety, Environment and Health Committee and Talent and Compensation Committee Board Committee Independence All members of our Audit Committee, Nominating and Corporate Governance Committee and Talent and Compensation Committee are independent Director Attendance All directors attended at least 75% of Board and applicable Board committee meetings Executive Sessions Our independent directors regularly meet in executive session without management present, over which the Lead Director presides Board Evaluation Process On an annual basis, the Nominating and Corporate Governance Committee oversees an evaluation of Board and Board committee performance Board Refreshment 3 of 11 non-management directors joined the Board within the last 5 years CEO Succession Planning Overseen by the Talent and Compensation Committee, in consultation with the CEO.
+The Talent and Compensation Committee reports at least annually to full Board Financial Expertise 4 "audit committee financial experts" on our Audit Committee Rights of Shareholders Annual Election of Directors Yes Voting for Directors Majority of votes cast Right to Call Special Meetings Shareholders with at least 50% of the outstanding shares can call Special Meetings Advisory Say-on-Pay Vote Annual Poison Pill No Compensation Accountability Equity Ownership Guidelines CEO - 8x salary Other named executive officers ("NEOs") - 5x salary Board of Directors - 3x annual cash retainer Share Holding Requirements Officers who have not reached target equity ownership during the applicable compliance period must retain at least 50% of net after-tax shares received upon vesting and exercise of awards until target reached.
+Once an officer's target equity ownership is achieved, if such officer's equity ownership thereafter falls below the target equity ownership, such officer will not be permitted to sell any Company stock until he or she again becomes fully compliant with his or her target equity ownership under these guidelines.
+Hedging of Company Securities Prohibited for all employees and members of the Board of Directors Clawback Provisions Equity and annual incentive plans permit recoupment in case of a restatement for material non-compliance with financial reporting requirements